murraycadzow/2021-obss-day3/_episodes/01-dataprep.md

 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

-**Developed by:** Julian Catchen, Nicolas Rochette
+**Developed by:** Ludovic Dutoit

-**Adapted by:** Ludovic Dutoit
+**Adapted from:** Nicolas Rochette, Julian Catchen

 ## Working with single-end reads

-The first step in the analysis of all short-read sequencing data, including RAD-seq data, is removing low quality sequences and separating out reads from different samples that were individually barcoded.
-This **‘de-multiplexing’** serves to associate reads with the different individuals or population samples from which they were derived.
+The first step in the analysis of all short-read sequencing data, including RAD-seq data, is separating out reads from different samples that were individually barcoded.
+This **‘de-multiplexing’** associate reads with the different individuals or population samples from which they were derived.

 ### Getting set up